ikem-krueger/ikem-krueger.github.io/_drafts/2022-09-19-libreelec-optimizations-for-live-tv.md

 Disable the colored boot splash screen.

-The Raspberry Pi 3B+ is overclocked to 1.4GHz by the manufacturer.
+The manufacturer of the Raspberry Pi 3B+ overclocked to CPU to 1.4GHz.
 The Raspberry Pi 3B is clocked at 1.2GHz.
 I changed it to that.

 The last two lines enables the hardware encoding units of the GPU for MPEG2 and VC1.
 You need to adjust the hex values.